ryman1/keeweb-wiki/Releasing.md

 Final check

 1. go to [app.keeweb.info](https://app.keeweb.info), update the app and check app version
-2. update desktop apps and check app version
+2. update desktop apps and check its version
 3. install new desktop build and check version
 4. check updates in desktop build, make sure it's the latest version